percona/pmm-doc/docs/faq.md

 ## How PMM handles personal and confidential data

-For information on how PMM handles personal and confidential data refer to our [Privacy Policy](https://www.percona.com/privacy-policy).
+Read our [Privacy Policy](https://www.percona.com/privacy-policy) for information on how PMM handles personal and confidential data.
+For more technical details, see []()